Posted on: October 20, 2020

 Historically, these two closely-related departments have developed independently of each other, using different systems, sitting separately in offices, and reporting with separate metrics.

-It is the aim of sales and marketing alignment to break down these barriers and allow sales and marketing to work collaboratively.
+Sales and marketing alignment to break down these barriers and allow sales and marketing to work collaboratively.

 When marketing and sales teams drive towards the same goals, return on investment (ROI) dramatically improves, as does sales productivity, and ultimately, revenue.

-This has fundamentally changed how businesses communicate with their customers, even in the B2B world.
+The customer-centric approach has fundamentally changed how businesses communicate with their customers, even in the B2B world.

-Increasingly, buyers are looking for information and in the age of the customer with social media and user reviews, they can find that with or without a brand’s input.
+Buyers want to source their own information, and with social media and user reviews at their fingertips, they can find that with or without a brand’s input.

 This means that, more than ever, sales and marketing teams needed to be working together to nurture leads and ensure timely handovers from one team to another.